joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/12/26/crosswords/daily-puzzle-2022-12-27.html?searchResultPosition=1

 **George Santos Admits to Lying About College and Work History**\
-`The congressman-elect confirmed The New York Times’s findings that he had not graduated from college or worked at two major Wall Street companies, as he had claimed.`\
+`The congressman-elect confirmed The New York Times’s findings that he had not graduated from college or worked at two major Wall Street firms, as he had claimed.`\
 https://nytimes.com/2022/12/26/nyregion/george-santos-interview.html?searchResultPosition=2

 **Russian Air Base Is Attacked, as Ukraine Discounts Escalation Threat**\